lautajam/lautajam/README.md

 <!-- 🏗️ I'm currently working on a [}( ) -->

-👨‍💻 All of my projects are available in 'My portfolio' (in construcction).

 📚 I am immersed in learning to improve my backend development skills.

 <p>